×

 SaaS WMS software radically transforms the financial model.
 It is an operating expense, or OpEx (Operational Expenditure).

-much lower entry threshold .
+The immediate financial advantage?
+A much lower entry threshold .

 You don't buy any hardware.
 You don't buy any licenses.
 The initial investment is minimal, often reduced to setup and training costs.